SFDC-Assets/Lightning-Barcode-Scanner/README.md

 ## Installation and Setup

 [Read the disclaimer below](#how-to-deploy-this-package-to-your-org) and click on the **Deploy to Salesforce** button.
 This will install all the components, flows, Apex classes, and other metadata to your org.
+When installing, choose to install for all users and select the "Compile only the Apex in the package" option under _Advanced Options_.

 ![Installation](images/Installation.png)

-When installing, choose to install for all users and select the "Compile only the Apex in the package" option under the Advanced Options.

-**Important**: You must assign the `Barcode Scanner` permission set to anyone who needs to use the component.
+**Important**: After installation, you must assign the `Barcode Scanner` permission set to anyone who needs to use the component.
 This permission set grants access to the Apex classes that allow full functionality of the component.

 ## Component 1: Standalone Lightning Component